buildpacks/rfcs/text/0000-experimental-features.md

 # How it Works
 [how-it-works]: #how-it-works

 Experimental features can be submitted as a PR or discussed in Github Issues on the relevant project.
-The team that maintains that project can decide whether or not to introduce the feature as long as it is behind an `--experimental` flag.
+The team that maintains that project can decide whether or not to introduce the feature as long as it is behind a  mechanism that enables or disables these features.

 # Drawbacks
 [drawbacks]: #drawbacks